Hon. Sacha William Robin Gurdon1

 M, #10499, b. circa 1370, d. between 1455 and 1457

-He succeeded to the title of 4th Earl of March [S., c.
-1290] circa 1420.3 He succeeded to the title of 10th Earl of Dunbar [S., c.
-1115] circa 1420.3 He was invested as a Knight in 1424.3 He was simultaneously fobbed off with the cosmetic title, Earl of Buchan (never assumed by George and conferred to another person altogether a few years after).3 In 1434 he was deprived of the Earldom by King James I on the pretext that the allegiance renewed by 9th Earl after 1406 had been invalid since it was negotiated with a Regent rather than King regnant, hence that the Earldom and estates remained forfeited because of the 9th Earl's treason.
+He succeeded as the 4th Earl of March [S., c.
+1290] circa 1420.3 He succeeded as the 10th Earl of Dunbar [S., c.
+1115] circa 1420.3 He was appointed Knight in 1424.3 He was simultaneously fobbed off with the cosmetic title, Earl of Buchan (never assumed by George and conferred to another person altogether a few years after.)3 In 1434 he was deprived of the Earldom by King James I on the pretext that the allegiance renewed by 9th Earl after 1406 had been invalid since it was negotiated with a Regent rather than King regnant, hence that the Earldom and estates remained forfeited because of the 9th Earl's treason.
 The true reason was King James's desire to end the power of the only intermittently loyal Earls of Dunbar once and for all.3 As a result he took flight to England, where he was paid a paltry sum from Scottish sources till his death.3

 Children of George Dunbar, 10th Earl of Dunbar and Beatrice (?)